 2015: Real-Time Bus Tracker and Trip Planner officially rolled out

 2016: The Short-Range Transit Plan (SRTP) is adopted by Park City Municipal, guiding service improvements over five years from 2016-2021.

 2017: Based on recommendations from the SRTP, Park City Transit rolls out the "Electric Xpress" with the purchase of six battery-electric buses.
 This new service provides buses every 15 minutes between Kimball Junction and Main Street.

 2018: Based on the success of previous pilot programs and recommendations from the SRTP, permanent bus-only lanes are installed on the shoulders of S.R.
 224. The bus-only lanes run from White Canyon Road to Newpark/Olympic Blvd. and are used as needed year-round to bypass traffic congestion.

 2018: Seven additional battery-electric buses are put in service.
 Approximately 25% of the fixed-route bus fleet is now all-electric, making Park City Transit a leader in sustainable transportation.

 2019: On-Demand service begins, providing service to Quinn's Junction, Park City Heights, Main Street, and the High School.

-2020: In partnership with UTA, Park City Transit places an order for 14 additional battery-electric buses.
-These buses may be put in service on routes such as PC-SLC Connect.
+2020: In partnership with UDOT and Utah Transit Authority, Park City Transit places an order for additional battery-electric buses.
+Park City Transit will receive 7 electric buses as part of this order.